peterparkedcar165/nospell2024.4/README.md

 ### Charms:
 #### Charm of Dexterity: Increase Volley piercing by 1.
 Low the Focus counter to 1.
 [DONE]
 #### Charm of Resilience: Aura of Resilience: Increase your Attack Damage based on your Armor (10%?).
 Nearby friendly units have increased Armor based on 15% of your Armor, does not affect self.
+[DONE]
 #### Charm of Fury: Increase Bleed Chance Bonus by 35%.
 Bleeding cap increased to 3.
 [DONE]
 #### Charm of Spirituality: Increase Healing Bonus by 15%, and Attack Speed by 25%.
 Spirit Orb's marks targets.
 Allies that hit the mark detonates it, healing them by a small amount.
 You cannot detonate the mark.
 #### Charm of Destruction: Cannonball damage will set all targets hit on fire.
 When killing a burning hostile, a small patch of flames appear underneath the corpse for a few seconds, damaging hostiles.